Szwendacz99/Arch-install-encrypted-btrfs/README.md

 >mkfs.btrfs -L "Arch Linux" /dev/sdX2

-### mount partition to be able to create btrfs subvolumes
+### Mount partition to be able to create btrfs subvolumes
-### if using encryption, change /dev/sdX2 to /dev/mapper/MainPart
+### If using encryption, change /dev/sdX2 to /dev/mapper/MainPart:
 >mount /dev/sdX2 /mnt

 ## Create subvolumes
-### Creating using more complicated sheme, (but there actually is only need for separate @swap subvolume , other files can be on pure partition )
+### Using more complicated sheme, (but there actually is only need for separate @swap subvolume , other files can be on default top subvolume)

 >btrfs su cr /mnt/@